 green line_a loop, a line, a limbo

 After almost five decades of limbo, people are tired of it.
 Memory fades.
 Living with an arbitrarily drawn dividing line has also shaped thinking.
 The dissolution of the de facto border seems almost inconceivable.
 In the exhibition installation, Cornelia Mittendorfer takes a step forward and, starting from the photographic work, opens up space beyond memory with videos, texts, sound pieces, objects and a performance.
-See text by Stratis Pantazis.
+See text by Stratis Pantazis and by the artist.

 sound | text, 18:30 min, 2021, sound: Cornelia Mittendorfer, (using field recordings/Sea Organ of Zadar, Croatia), text: Cornelia Mittendorfer, speaker: Christopher Barber